Mobius1/rprogress/README.md

 ## Static Progress Bars

-As well as animated progress bars, you can also create static progress bars and set their progress in real-time.
+If you don't just want a progress bar that fills automatically, you can create a static one and update it at you will.

 [Demo Video](https://streamable.com/uzbfsd)